m-barnard/amdc/README.md

 ##  Example notebooks for running code

-The rendered files can be found at the [GitHub pages for this repo](https://anonymous.4open.science/w/amdc_clustering-CE3E/).
+The rendered files can be found at the [GitHub pages for this repo](https://anonymous.4open.science/w/amdc_clustering-CE3E/)(need to open the link in a new tab for it to work).

 * example_run_sim.qmd and example_run_sim_nTreeClus.ipynb show how to run the simulation (from simulating the sequences to aggregating the results) for a single simulation scenario
 * run_any_data.qmd shows how to run AMDC on any data source